ChristopherCarignan/PC-VIR/README.md

 # Principal Components Variable Importance Reconstruction (PC-VIR)
-Data and R code for for Principal Components Variable Importance Reconstruction (PC-VIR) method (Carignan & Ergutzegi)
+Data and R code for for Principal Components Variable Importance Reconstruction (PC-VIR) method (Carignan & Egurtzegi)

-This repository provides the data and R functions necessary to replicate the results from Carignan & Ergutzegi (in preparation).
+This repository provides the data and R functions necessary to replicate the results from Carignan & Egurtzegi (in preparation).

 Save the following data set into your R working directory: acoustic_data.Rda